ta-matsuura/openwhisk-workshops/bootcamp/README.md

 ## Getting started

-To work with compositions the new functions programming shell (aka `fsh`) is required.
+To work with compositions the new Cloud Functions Shell (aka `fsh`) is required.

-Hence, let's first install `fsh`:
+Hence, please install `fsh` if you have not done so yet.

 <pre>
-$ npm install -g @ibm-functions/shell
+$ npm install -g @ibm-functions/shell@index
 </pre>

 After the installation, you can find out about `fsh`'s basic capabilities like this: